Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase I: Early Diagnosis

 \subsection{IoT Buttons}

-In order to manage diagnosis better and faster, alerting the authorities or family of the patient about any contaminated area or any emergency can play an important role.
-In Canada, IoT buttons from Visionstate\cite{VisionState2020} were deployed for the purpose of cleaning in Canada's hospitals.
-They are named Wanda QuickTouch (Fig. \ref{image:IoTButton}), which are designed for alerting management in case of any concerns related to essential sanitation or public safety.
-These buttons can be adhered to all surfaces and located wherever needed.
-The operation of these buttons is done with a battery and a connection to the LTE-M network\cite{ratasuk2017lte}, which are capable of increasing the detection accuracy \cite{Mahashreveta2020, Julian2020, Anasia2020}.
+IoT Button, in general, is a programmable device that can be used for repetitive tasks.
+During this pandemic, IoT buttons can play an important role in alerting the authorities or family of a patient about any contaminated area or any emergency.
+For example, an IoT button, produced by Visionstate\cite{VisionState2020}, called Wanda QuickTouch (Fig. \ref{image:IoTButton}), were deployed as a cleaning alert system in hospitals.
+They are designed for alerting authorities in case of any concerns related to essential sanitation or public safety.